 Phan Xich Long Street (Phu Nhuan District) is not long but very spacious with many trees and not too crowded.
 This street is a hub of many big restaurants.
 Our first impression of this street is quite fancy.
 Walking around here, you can easily see many international and domestic franchise restaurants.
 The cuisine is varied, including traditional Vietnamese, Chinese, Japanese, Korean, and western dishes.

-Note: The buildings on this street are numbered randomly so it is quite difficult to find it on Google map.
-You should look up for the restaurants' contact to ask for the direction and drive slowly to find the right number.
+Note: The buildings on this street are numbered randomly so it is quite difficult to find them on Google Maps.
+You should look up for the restaurant’s contact to ask for directions and drive slowly to find the right number.

 This place is probably not long enough to be a street, but we think it should be on this list because this market is like a long street packed into a square place while the most important things like the level of original and quality of food remain excellent.

 Address: 26-28-30 Thu Khoa Huan Street, Ben Thanh Ward, District 1

 Opening hours: 9 AM – 11 PM